DomAitken/TheCollegeOfKnowledge/Chris/Terraform Cheat Sheet.md

 ## Output
 ---
-- Values printed out to the terminal windows after a configuration is run.
+- Values printed out to the terminal window after a configuration is run.

 Output syntax
 ```